 Onalee Smith: Welcome to HMH Learning Moments.
-I'm Onalee, and for today's Teachers in America episode host Rose Else-Mitchell, HMH's Chief Learning Officer, sits down with Brittany Mamphey who teaches fifth-grade reading language arts at Mt.
+I'm Onalee, and for today's Teachers in America episode we sit down with Brittany Mamphey who teaches fifth-grade reading language arts at Mt.
 Healthy North Elementary School in Cincinnati, Ohio.
 Brittany teaches in an urban setting where [teacher] turnover is high, but today you'll hear what keeps her coming back to the classroom.
-Now let's turn it over to Brittany and Rose.
+Now let's turn it over to Brittany.

 Brittany Mamphey: There's a few reasons.
 My mom is in sales and my dad's in accounting and knew for sure I didn't want to do that.
 Sitting somewhere and in a cubicle and not having the interaction necessarily with other individuals except via e-mail.
 That's not me.
 I want to communicate.
 I want to talk.
 I also had a lot of impactful teachers growing up.